 The total cash received from the sale is included in the investing activities section of the SCF.
 Thus, events resulting in a gain or loss are addressed in two separate sections of the SCF.

-After completing the above adjustments, go to the balance sheet and look at each current asset other than cash, and determine the amount of the change from the prior period to the current period, and the direction: increase or decrease.
+After completing the above adjustments, go to the balance sheet and look at each current asset other than cash.
+For each noncash asset, determine the amount of the change from the prior period to the current period and whether the change was an increase or a decrease.
 One purpose of the SCF is to prove the cash at the end of the current period.
-As such, the cash account is never adjusted.
+Therefore, the cash account is never adjusted.

 In general, deduct from net income any increase in a current asset, and increase net income by any decrease in a current asset.
 For example: